lors24/Project/README.md

 - subject_train: 'train/subject_train.txt'

 When creating the labels and features data frames only the second column of the original file is taken, since we are only interested in storing the character values to use them in future steps.
-Also, since the labels are all uppercase, they are converted to all lowercase to improve the presentation of the final dataset.
+Also, since the labels are all uppercase, they are converted to lowercase to improve the presentation of the final dataset.

 ### Combining datasets